Open-Telecoms-Data/open-fibre-data-standard/docs/primer/openfibredatastandard.md

 :::

 :::{tab-item} CSV
 The following example shows OFDS data containing a single network in CSV format.
-OFDS CSV data consists of multiple files to reflect the nested nature of the schema.
-Only the network level data are shown here:
+OFDS CSV data consists of multiple tables to reflect the nested nature of the schema.
+Only the network table is shown here:

 ```{csv-table-no-translate}
 :header-rows: 1